christianstamati/counter-app/README.md

-# Counter CI
+# Counter App
-Test game ci for continuous integration
+Developing a counter application with game-ci